-A project management roadmap helps to avoid miscommunication between stakeholders and your team by making sure that everyone stays on the same track.
-It can also clarify to stakeholders what steps were taken during the execution of the project.
+A project management roadmap helps avoid miscommunication between stakeholders and your team by ensuring everyone stays on the same track.
+It can also clarify to stakeholders the steps that were taken during the execution of the project.

 Tips for producing a project roadmap

-We have already talked about how a project management roadmap can help you streamline your work process.
-In order to get the most out of a robust roadmap tool, here are a few tips that you can follow:
+A project management roadmap helps you streamline your work process.
+But to get the most out of a robust roadmap tool, here are a few tips you can follow:

-- Your team should update each other about the progress of the work in order to maintain the integrity of the project roadmap.
+- Your team should update each other about the progress of the work to maintain the integrity of the project roadmap

-- Make sure you highlight contacts of the stakeholders and people responsible for the project, so it becomes easier to reach them.
+- Make sure to highlight contacts of the stakeholders and people responsible for the project, so it becomes easier to reach them

 Challenges of a project roadmap